 Evolution of GDP, inflation, and productivity.
 The evolution of productivity is closely related to innovation and technical progress.

-Sectoral specialisation data reveal which sectors contribute most in terms of value added and employment.
+Sectoral specialisation data reveal which sectors contribute most to value added and employment.

 Exports are a key source of economic growth and can be used to assess the competitiveness of a country or a region.